oakes/Nightmod/TUTORIAL.md

 That should print out a vector with a single map inside of it.
 Now try moving your image and then run the command again.
 The `:x` and `:y` values should now be updated.
 You're looking at your game in real-time!
 Lastly, let's try moving the entity from the REPL:

 `(-> main-screen :entities (swap! #(vector (assoc (first %) :x 200 :y 200))))`

+## Building a standalone game

+Follow these steps to build a standalone version of your Nightmod game for desktop OSes (Windows, OS X, and Linux) and mobile OSes (Android and iOS):

+* Download [Nightcode](https://nightcode.info/) and create a new game project by clicking "New Project", providing a name, and choosing the "Game" option.
+* Copy all the files from your Nightmod game to the `desktop/resources` folder in your Nightcode project.
+If you don't know where your Nightmod game files are stored, you can find them by clicking the "Open in File Browser" button in Nightmod's file pane.
+* Replace `desktop/src-common/.../core.clj` with [this one](https://gist.github.com/oakes/20e11ede32df6168e6ed).
+* In your new core.clj file, replace every instance of "my-game" with whatever name you provided to Nightcode.
+* You can try it out by clicking "Run" in Nightcode, and build a jar file with "Build".
+See the bottom of the [play-clj tutorial](https://github.com/oakes/play-clj/blob/master/TUTORIAL.md) for directions on building Android/iOS versions.
+If you get stuck, try asking a question on [/r/playclj](http://www.reddit.com/r/playclj/).